 Yeates, K.O., Taylor, H.G., Rusin, J., Banger,B. Dietrich,A., Nuss,K. et al, ‘Longitudinal trajectories of post-concussive symptoms in children with mild traumatic brain injuries and their relationship to acute clinical status,’ Pediatrics, 123, 2009, p.
 735–743

 This publication may contain information about the NSW Compulsory Third Party scheme.
-It may include some of your obligations under the various legislations that the MAA administers.
+It may include some of your obligations under the various legislations that SIRA administers.
 To ensure you comply with your legal obligations you must refer to the appropriate legislation.

 Information on the latest laws can be checked by visiting the NSW legislation website legislation.nsw.gov.au